Skip Ribbon Commands

 Procedural Sedation and Analgesia (Adults) - What it is

-Procedural Sedation and Analgesia (PSA) is a method of administering a sedative and sometimes analgesic (painkiller) when a patient is undergoing a procedure which could be uncomfortable and/or painful.
+Procedural Sedation and Analgesia (PSA) is a method of administering a sedative and sometimes analgesic (painkiller) when a patient is undergoing a procedure which can be uncomfortable and/or painful.
+Most procedures requiring PSA are carried out at the Department of Diagnostic and Interventional Imaging (DDII) or at Day Surgery.

 You may receive PSA as an inpatient or outpatient.

-Most procedures requiring PSA are carried out at the Department of Diagnostic and Interventional Imaging (DDll) or at Day Surgery.
-If you are scheduled to have your procedure done at either DDll or at Day Surgery, you are allowed to go home on the same day of your procedure.
+If you receive PSA as an outpatient, you are allowed to go home on the same day of your procedure.
 You do not need to stay overnight in the hospital.

-PSA in adults is usually given directly into the vein.
+The sedative is usually given directly into the vein.

 Is fasting required?